mwboiss/retention-project/README.md

 # Innis-Retention-Project

-This repo is a compilation of work done to explore
+This repo is a compilation of work done to explore Data from a Large College in the Western United States to identify drivers over retention.

 ## About the Project

 ### Project Goals

-The goal of this project is to
+The goal of this project is to identify drivers of retention

 ### Project Description